 - 2 cups Brussels sprouts halved

 - 2 tablespoons olive oil or butter

 - ⅓ cup Italian bread crumbs omit or use almond meal as paleo substitute

-- soy sauce for drizzling
+- soy sauce or balsamic vinegar for drizzling

 - In a large skillet/sauteing pan cook the bacon slices until crispy.
 Place bacon on paper towel to drain excess fat.